Database Administrator (Backup)

 backupparameters for dbisam

-4. Once one or both of the parameters are defined, click File, Save to save the changes to this file.
+4. Once the parameter is defined, click File, Save to save the changes to this file.

 5. Put the file in place - in the C:\Program Files (x86)\ADBServer folder.